Riddhisattwa/Webscraper/README.md

 5)Configure database settings in *config.ini*
 6)Run the project
 7)You should be getting this weeks weather data in MongoDB
 8)You can run any analysis on the data later on

+## Notice on Updates Made
+1)Added Simple Map reduce job on the data we harvested from the Website.
+2)We added a shell script to run the *main.py* script from crontab so that we get updated data in MongoDB
 #### You can use any website to scrape but this particular program has been designed for Accuweather only.
+#### MongoDB server must be running in the beginning to ensure updated data in the server.
+Please donot close the server.
 #### Link:*https://www.accuweather.com/en/in/kolkata/206690/daily-weather-forecast/206690?day=1*